ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 ***main_test.bal***

-This is the initialization of the mock function that should be called in place of the `intAdd` function
+This is the initialization of the mock function that should be called in place of the `intAdd` function.

 ```ballerina
 import ballerina/test;